Other Financial Aid Options

 Commercial Educational Loan Products

 Golden Gate Seminary does NOT recommend indebtedness for seminary tuition or educational expenses.
 However, some students faced with difficult financial situations do turn to commercial lending institutions.
 In such cases, the seminary suggests that students research such decisions carefully and chose institutions that specialize in educational loan products, that represent reputable companies, and that offer flexible deferment/interest options.
-UPDATE: Current crisis in banking/financial industries have severely limited availability of student loans.
-Many banks and student loan firms have exited the student marketplace.
 For consultation on commercial loan information, contact the Student Services Office at StudentServices@ggbts.edu.

 What about Federal Student Loan Programs?